 My research broadly focuses on transmission of parenting behaviors and family dynamics across generations.
 I believe that mentoring also takes similar forms - the way we are mentored as doctoral students influences and shapes how we, as professors in turn, mentor our own doctoral students.
 The main impact of my educational experience at CEHD was in gaining excellent mentorship that was supportive and structured, and also fostered my independence and belief in my own ideas as being worthwhile.
 These are mentoring practices that I try to pass down to the doctoral students whom I now mentor at the University of Denver.

-My doctoral adviser, Ann Masten, always treated me as a junior colleague, and I appreciated that we had - and continue to have - a relationship where we learn from each other.
+My doctoral advisor, Ann Masten, always treated me as a junior colleague, and I appreciated that we had - and continue to have - a relationship where we learn from each other.
 I'll never forget the day back in 2009 when she called me to offer acceptance into the doctoral program at the Institute of Child Development.
 She was excited to tell me about her data on parenting emotions that she thought I would be particularly interested in examining.
-I was thrilled that my prospective adviser seemed as excited for me to join her team as I was to work with her!
+I was thrilled that my prospective advisor seemed as excited for me to join her team as I was to work with her!
 Throughout my time in the doctoral program, she steadily provided with the right mentorship balance of support, independence, and confidence in my ideas for me to flourish.
 When I earned my Ph.D., she took me on a walk on the footbridge overlooking downtown where we both dressed in our regalia and took pictures cheering together!
 Another wonderful memory stemmed from when I gave my first departmental talk about my master's project to the faculty and graduate students at the Institute of Child Development.
 As a junior doctoral student, I was understandably very nervous to present my research to date in front of so many people!
 One of my mentors, Dante Cicchetti, wrote me an email the night before the talk and said, "Being a little nervous is good.
 I have learned to turn fear into fire, to perform at a high level even when I am scared.
 This has been a good mantra for me, try using it as needed."
 The next day, he sat in the audience smiling and nodding silent encouragement to me as I gave my talk, and it went very well!
 I have never forgotten his wise words, and I continue to use that mantra regularly.

-The two most inspirational individuals to date have been my predoctoral adviser, Ann Masten at ICD, and my postdoctoral adviser, Alicia Lieberman at UCSF.
+The two most inspirational individuals to date have been my predoctoral advisor, Ann Masten at ICD, and my postdoctoral advisor, Alicia Lieberman at UCSF.
 Dr. Masten inspired me to conduct research that serves those who need it most; families who are impoverished, marginalized, and have much fewer access to resources to support their adaptation and resilience than their higher-income counterparts.
 Dr. Lieberman inspired me to integrate clinical practice into empirical research by listening to the stories and perspectives of the participating parents and children with whom I work.
 This practice provides support and empathy to participants and also allows the researcher to honor each family's unique experience.

 In my career as an assistant professor that balances research, teaching, and clinical work, the most important skills that have served me well are: having strong working memory, being organized and able to switch between tasks efficiently, rarely procrastinating, developing research that excites me, and honing confidence in my ideas.